Wage Garnishments: Rules & Guidelines for Employers

 Concurrently, an employer should notify their HR and/or payroll departments so they can start the wage garnishment process and ensure that payments are sent to the appropriate agency or creditor (whether the employee wishes to comply or not).
-Taking these actions protects the business from any legal repercussions for failing to respond to the order.
+Taking these actions helps to protect the business from legal repercussions for failing to respond to the order.

 After the employee's debt has been paid, the procedure for stopping the garnishment will vary depending on the type of garnishment.
-For federal levies, employers will receive a 668-D form, for child support the employer will receive a notice or letter from the state, and creditors will send employers a "Notice of Termination/Release of Wage Garnishment Order" for creditor garnishments.
+For federal levies, employers will receive Form 668-D, for child support the employer will receive a notice or letter from the state, and creditors will send employers a "Notice of Termination/Release of Wage Garnishment Order" for creditor garnishments.

 Employers should have a basic understanding of garnishments and a plan in place to respond when they occur.
-Consider working with a professional to ensure your plan and procedures are compliant with applicable laws based on your specific situation.
+Consider working with a professional to ensure your plan and procedures are compliant with applicable laws.
 Using a garnishment payment service can help you remit funds to the correct agency and help protect against undue liability and lawsuits.